-Every value needed to specify the $k$-local simulated system $H$ will be represented in Elias-$\gamma'$ coding, which is a simple self-delimiting binary code which can encode all natural numbers~\cite{Fenwick:2003,kohler:18}.
+We will assume that $\Htarget$ is a $k$-local Hamiltonian, acting on $n$ spins of local dimension $d$.
 We emphasize that $k$ can be taken to be $n$, i.e.\ the system size---and therefore we can simulate \emph{any} Hamiltonian, not just local ones.
-We will continue to carry around the locality parameter $k$ when we derive the simulation overhead.
+However we keep track of the locality parameter $k$ as it is relevant when deriving the overhead of our simulations.

-For the purpose of the encoding, we will label the $n$ spins in the system to be simulated by integers $i = 1,\ldots,n$, corresponding to the order in which these are represented in the physical spins that act as input to the Turing machine.
+Every value needed to specify the $k$-local simulated system $\Htarget$ will be represented in Elias-$\gamma'$ coding, which is a simple self-delimiting binary code which can encode all natural numbers~\cite{Fenwick:2003,kohler:18}.
+For the purpose of the encoding, we will label the $n$ spins in the system to be simulated by integers $i = 1,\ldots,n$.

-The encoding of $H$ begins with the three meta-parameters $n$ (spin count), followed by $k$ (locality), and then $m$ (number of $k$-local terms).
-Each of the $m$ $k$-local terms in $H$ is then specified by giving the label of the physical spins involved in that interaction, followed by a description of each term of the $d^k \times d^k$ Hermitian matrix describing that interaction (between qudits of dimension $d$).
+The encoding of $\Htarget$ begins with the three meta-parameters $n$ (spin count), followed by $k$ (locality), and then $m$ (number of $k$-local terms).
+Each of the $m$ $k$-local terms in $H$ is then specified by giving the label of the spins involved in that interaction, followed by a description of each term of the $d^k \times d^k$ Hermitian matrix describing that interaction.
 Each such matrix entry is specified by giving two integers $a$ and $b$.
 The matrix entry can be recovered by calculating $a \sqrt{2} - b$, which is accurate up to a small error. \footnote{Note that by Weyl's equidistribution theory $\sqrt{2}a \mod 1$ uniformly covers $[0,1]$; the set $\mathcal{T} = \{a\sqrt{2}-b\mid a, b \in \field{Z}^+\}$ is dense in $\field{R}$. }

-Specifying $H$ to accuracy $\delta$ requires each such matrix entry to be specified to accuracy $\delta/(md^{2k})$.
-Therefore the length of the description of $H$ is
+Specifying $\Htarget$ to accuracy $\delta$ requires each such matrix entry to be specified to accuracy $\delta/(md^{2k})$.
+Therefore the length of the description of $\Htarget$ is

 Finally, the remaining digits of $x$ specify $\Xi$---the bit precision to with which the phase estimation algorithm should calculate the energies (i.e.\ we require QPE to extract $\Xi$ binary digits), and $L$---the length of time the system should ``idle'' in its initial state before beginning its computation.